Girard Academic Music Program: History

 The Girard Academic Music Program began operation in September 1974 as an alternative program within the Stephen Girard School at 18th and Snyder Avenue.
 It began with one 4th and one 5th grade class of approximately 55 students, 2 academic teachers, a teacher's aide, and a music teacher/coordinator.
 The school has found academic and musical success.
 It has been based in several places.
 From its inception until 1976, it was located in the Trinity Church Parish House at 18th & Wolf Streets).
 In 1976, it moved to the Armory, now owned by St. Rita's Church, located at Broad and Wharton Streets.

 Since 1979, the school has been located in the former Edgar Allan Poe School at 22nd & Ritner Streets, in the Girard Estate neighborhood of Philadelphia.
 The building was designed by Henry deCoursey Richards and built in 1913–1914.
 It is a four-story, five-bay, brick and limestone building on a raised basement in the Tudor Revival-style.
 It features a three-bay, projecting center section with an arched limestone entrance, decorative panels, and a parapet with battlement cuts.
 It was named for author Edgar Allan Poe.
 The Poe school was added to the National Register of Historic Places in 1986.

-GAMP is one of the first Small Learning Communities and has a staff of 30 and over 600 students.
-The unique school organization has all students as “music majors” providing the framework for the development of a strong academic and musical program.
-With a 97–100% college acceptance rate among each senior class and scholarships valued at over one to two million dollars yearly, GAMP continues to gain prestige in Philadelphia.
+Established as one of Philadelphia's initial Small Learning Communities, GAMP serves over 600 students in grades 5 through 12 with a staff of 30.
+The school requires al enrolled students to major in music while maintaining a core academic curriculum.
+Graduating classes report college acceptance rates between 97% and 100%, with graduating seniors annually securing $1 million to $2 million in higher education scholarships.